MANAGEMENT COMMITTEE

 I really liked how people who didn’t all know each other beforehand worked so intensively together for a short period and then remained friends afterwards.
 It felt like a really safe space to learn new things.

-I’ve been involved in every production since then and am shortly going to direct my third play.
+I’ve been involved in every production since then and have now directed several plays too.

 There aren’t many KAT productions that I’m not involved with in some way but I think my favourites are the ones with young people in them – particularly the annual summer play for young families that we’ve staged in Khandallah Park since 2000.
 Seeing the total engagement of those young audiences is especially magical.